Jawad138/Quiz_Game/README.md

 # Flask Quiz App

 This is a web-based quiz application built using Flask, HTML, CSS, and JavaScript.
 The app presents users with a set of random questions, checks their answers, and provides a score upon completion.
-The project was developed as part of my internship at EcodeCamp, where I focused on enhancing my Python and web development skills.
+The project was developed as part of my internship at EcodeCamp, where I focused on enhancing my Python and web development skills # Ecode Camp , EcodeCamp Internship.

 ## Features